 What we are doing and why?

-- There will be construction related noise from; the delivery of equipment, construction equipment and the back-up beepers from construction vehicles.
-Efforts will be made by on-site personnel to keep noise to a minimum.
+- Efforts will be made by on-site personnel to keep noise to a minimum.

-- There will be no disruption to bus or subway service at Keele Station for this early morning work.
-With the exception of Sunday, March 29, 2020, when the full bus loop closure begins.
+- There will be no disruption to bus or subway service at Keele Station for this work.
+Keele Station’s bus loop closure continues until late Fall 2020.

 Construction update - Keele Station bus loop closure starting March 29

 As part of the TTC’s commitment to provide accessible transit, construction is underway at Keele Station to install new elevators and reconstruct the bus roadway.
 The Keele Station bus loop will be closed for structure upgrades/improvements and buses will not enter the station for approximately six months.
 Keele Station is scheduled to become accessible at the end of 2021.

 The Keele Station bus loop closure is required in order to upgrade the bus loop, bus platforms and to continue work on elevators E1 and E2.
 During the bus loop closure, TTC riders will board buses on street in front of Keele Station, at temporary stops on Bloor Street West or at High Park Station.
 There will be no change to subway service from Keele Station.
 Customer service representatives and TTC supervisors will be available on the first few days of the closure to assist customers and there will be updated signs and pole cards in place.